mrjens24/Latin102/Quiz2.md

 Verb synopses

-Check one verb of the first or second conjugation *other than8 amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
+Check one verb of the first or second conjugation *other than amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
 For each verb, complete the following synopsis, and translate indicative forms as complete sentences.

 third plural present indicative active

+dant (they give)

+faciunt (they do)

 third plural present subjunctive active

+dent

+faciant

 third plural imperfect indicative active

+darent (they were giving)

+faciebant (they were doing)

 present infinitive active

+dare

+facere

 third plural imperfect subjunctive active

+dederint

+facerent

 third plural perfect indicative active

+dantum esse (they gave)

+fecerunt (they did)

 perfect infinitive passive

+dedisse

+factus esse

 third plural pluperfect subjunctive active

-dō, dāre, dedī, datum - to give

-dant

-dent

-darent

-dare

-dederint

-dantum esse

-dedisse

 dedissent

-facio, facis, facere, factum- to make, do

-faciunt

-faciant

-faciebant

-facere

-facerent

-fecerunt

-factus esse

 facti essent